MaastrichtU-CDS/hn_cnn/README.md

 Addittionally, we evaluated the uncertainity of the model with a 5-fold cross validation strategy.
 To train the model following this method, configure the `DATA_SPLIT` parameter with `CROSS_VALIDATION`.

 ### Training

+The current implementation allows to train and evaluate 3 different models:
+- A convolutional neural network (set the `Model` parameter in the configuration to `CNN`)
+- An artificial neural network (set the `Model` parameter in the configuration to `ANN`)
+- A logistic regression (set the `Model` parameter in the configuration to `LR`)

+These models can be evaluated by splitting the data following the `COHORT_SPLIT` or cross validation (check previous section).

+The additional parameters available are described below:
+- `FOLDS`: Number of folds to use when performing cross validation
+- `TIME_TO_EVENT`: The minimum observation period for a non-event to be included in the training
+- `EVENT`: Event that the network will predict (`DM` - Distant Metastasis, `LRF` - Local-Regional Failure, `OS` - Survival)
+- `HYPERPARAMETERS`: Set of hyperparameters to change from the default ones (check below)
+- `BATCH_SIZE`: the batch size
+- `LOGS_PATH`: Path to store the logs and metrics
+- `CLINICAL_VARIABLES`: State the clinical variables that will be included when training the model
+- `DATA_AUGMENTATION`: Data augmentation techniques to apply

+Regarding the hyperparameters employed:
+- `LEARNING_RATE`: the learning rate (default: 0.05)
+- `EPOCHS`: number of epochs
+- `MOMENTUM`: momentum
+- `DAMPENING`: dampening (default: 0.00)
+- `RELU_SLOPE`: slope for the RELU function (default: 0.10)
+- `WEIGHTS_DECAY`: weight decay (L2 penalty) (default: 0.0001)
+- `OPTIMIZER`: (optimizer used, default: SGD - https://pytorch.org/docs/stable/generated/torch.optim.SGD.html)
+- `CLASS_WEIGHTS`: weights for each class in the loss function (default: [0.7, 3.7])

+Regarding the data augmentation techniques:
+- `HORIZONTAL_FLIP`: by default a probability of 0.5
+- `VERTICAL_FLIP`: by default a probability of 0.5
+- `ROTATE_90`: randomly rotate the image 90 degrees 1-3 times, by default a probability of 0.75
+- `ROTATION`: randomly rotate the image a certain number of degrees, by default maximum 10 degrees

+The training scripts allow to set up the necessary seeds in order to make the results fully reproducible:
+- the random seed for python (`random.seed()`)
+- the random seed for the data split, only necessary when performing cross-validation (`StratifiedKFold`)
+- the random seed for the pytorch library (`torch.manual_seed()`)

 ## Citation